Why go into Further Education?

 Advanced Level programmes consist of formal lectures, class activities and assessments, set homework and problem solving.
 For each subject, you will also be required to undertake several hours of independent study.
-Modern study facilities are available in the College and successful students use these effectively.
+State-of-the-art study facilities are available in the College and successful students use these effectively.

 Students who successfully complete the AS Level units in Year 1 may progress to A2 Level in Year 2 where further units are assessed.
 We strongly encourage a broad programme for A Level students.